NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 done with both the left image and left camera, then separately for the right image and right camera.

+The ``--session-type`` option determines which camera model to use (Digital Globe files have both an exact ``dg`` model and an approximate ``rpc`` model).

-The DEM itself must be in very good good alignment with the mask used earlier.
+The DEM itself must be in very good alignment with the mask used earlier.
 For Digital Globe images, it can be created using stereo either with the left and right PAN images from the same set as the multispectral images, or with the multispectral images themselves (the latter's resolution is coarser by a factor of 4 hence the DEM may turn out to be less precise.)

+Great care must be used if bundle adjustment or alignment takes place, to keep all datasets consistent.
+If the multispectral images were bundle-adjusted, the same adjustments can be used with all multispectral bands.
+If the DEM is obtained with bundle-adjusted images, then, as mentioned above, the ``--bundle-adjust-prefix`` must be passed to ``bathy_plane_calc`` as shown in the example above.

-It is best to not use bundle adjustment or alignment before any of these steps, as that may result in the MS and PAN images no longer being aligned to each other.
+If, however, bundle adjustment happened, with one or both of the MS and PAN pairs, the produced DEMs will no longer be aligned to each other.
+Hence, these must be individually aligned to a chosen reference DEM, the alignments applied to the cameras, as discussed in :numref:`ba_pc_align`.

-Above, the ``--session-type`` option determines which camera model to use (Digital Globe files have both an exact ``dg`` model and an approximate ``rpc`` model).
+This is further discussed in :numref:`bathy_and_align`.

 Running this command will produce an output as follows::